JasonEtco/readme-guestbook/README.md

 ## How it works

 When someone visits `readme-guestbook.now.sh`, they're asked to login.
 This is so that we can sign their entry!
-Next, they submit a form, which hits [/api/submit-form.ts](the form handler).
+Next, they submit a form, which hits [the form handler](/api/submit-form.ts).

 Next, we call this API to fetch the contents of the README: